freddolino-lab/ipod/docs/condition_config.md

 NOTE: for all samples in the `chipsub_numerators` list, separate files containing chip-subtracted scores *and* non-chip-subtracted scores will be written.

-### no_chipsub

-The `no_chipsub` and `chipsub_numerator` options are both used in the peak and epod calling steps of this pipeline.
-They are used to indicate to the pipeline what files to read to identify peaks and epods.
-Sample names can be repeated in the `no_chipsub` and `chipsub_numerator` lists, and this will have the effect of peaks and epods being called in both the chip-subtracted and non-chip-subtracted scores.

 ## ipod